Advanced Sensors ☞ 𝔸𝕟𝕒𝕝𝕠𝕘 𝕀𝕟𝕡𝕦𝕥𝕤

 • potentiometer: center pin of the potentiometer to the analog input 0, one side pin (either one) to ground, the other side pin to +5V

-• LED: a 220Ω resister bridges digital output 2 to the anode (long leg) of the LED, the cathode (short leg) attached to ground.
+• LED: a 220Ω resistor bridges digital output 2 to the anode (long leg) of the LED, the cathode (short leg) attached to ground.

 Actually the resistor can also go in between the cathode and ground as in a series circuit the order of components does not matter as the current has to pass through all the parts!